 a landscape management plan

-Thereafter these works shall be carried out as approved unless previously agreed otherwise in writing by the Local Planning Authority.
+Thereafter these works shall be carried out as approved .

 Reason: To ensure that adequate details of the proposals are submitted in the interests of the protection and enhancement of the area and to ensure it’s properly maintained in the interest of the amenity of the area.

-All hard landscape works shall be carried out prior to the occupation of that phase of the development and soft landscaping works shall be carried out within 3 months of the first occupation of that phase in accordance with the programme agreed in writing with the Local Planning Authority.
+All hard landscape works, shall be carried out prior to the occupation of the development and soft landscaping works shall be carried out within 3 months of the first occupation of that phase in accordance with a programme to be agreed in writing with the Local Planning Authority.
 Any trees or plants whether new or retained which within a period of 5 years from the completion of the development die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species, unless the Local Planning Authority gives written consent to any variation.

 Reason: In the interests of the amenity of the area.

-A landscape management plan, including long term design objectives, management responsibilities and maintenance schedules for all landscape areas, other than small, privately owned, domestic gardens, shall be submitted to and approved in writing by the Local Planning Authority prior to the occupation of the development or any phase of the development, whichever is the sooner, for its permitted use.
-The landscape management plan shall be carried out as approved unless previously agreed otherwise in writing by the Local Planning Authority.
+A landscape management plan, including long term design objectives, management responsibilities and maintenance schedules for all landscape areas, other than small, privately owned, domestic gardens, shall be submitted to and approved in writing by the Local Planning Authority prior to the occupation of the development, for its permitted use.
+The landscape management plan shall be carried out as approved

 Reason: To ensure the new landscaped areas are properly maintained in the interest of the amenity of the area.

-Boundary Details

-Prior to the commencement of the development, with the exception of above ground demolition, details of walls and fences to be erected within the development shall be submitted to and approved in writing by the Local Planning Authority.
-The walls and fences shall then be erected prior to the occupation of that phase of the development in accordance with the approved details unless previously agreed in writing by the Local Planning Authority.

-Reason: In the interests of the amenity of the area.

 Highway & Parking

-The area shown on the drawing reference number 2742-03 rev P9 (Proposed Site Plan) as vehicle parking space, car ports, visitor parking bays, loading bay and turning areas shall be provided, surfaced and drained in accordance with details submitted to and approved in writing by the Local Planning Authority before any of the homes served by these areas are first occupied.
+The area shown on the drawing reference number 2742-03 rev P9 (Proposed Site Plan) as vehicular access, vehicle parking space, car ports, visitor parking bays, loading bay and turning areas shall be provided, surfaced and drained in accordance with details submitted to and approved in writing by the Local Planning Authority before any of the homes served by these areas are first occupied.
 Thereafter they shall be permanently maintained and retained for the use of the occupiers, and visitors to, the development, and no permanent development, whether or not permitted by the Town and Country Planning (General Permitted Development) Order 2015 (or any Order revoking and re-enacting that Order), shall be carried out on that area of land so shown or in such a position as to preclude vehicular access to this reserved parking space.

 Reason: To ensure the provision and retention of adequate off-street parking facilities for vehicles in the interests of highway safety as development without provision of adequate accommodation for the parking of vehicles is likely to lead to parking inconvenient to other road users.